BREATHING CHEMICAL FEAR

 Clogging her lungs and hardening her heart.

-The chemically induced fear seeped into her,
+The chemically-induced fear seeped in,

 Oozing from the towers and isolating spotlights.